-AUSTRALIA MUST INVEST IN GENDER-RESPONSIVE CLIMATE FINANCING
+AUSTRALIA HAS YET TO MAKE GOOD ON ITS PROMISE TO INVEST IN GENDER-RESPONSIVE CLIMATE FINANCING

+In the Agreed Conclusions of the Commission on the Status of Women (CSW) for the past four years, Australia committed to developing and adopting gender-responsive climate change mitigation and adaptation strategies.
 In a 2018 evaluation of 26 of Australia's Official Development Assistance (ODA) climate change investments, a mere 23% demonstrated evidence of gender-related outcomes.28 According to the evaluation, a number of projects that did not demonstrate gender-related outcomes had explicitly included gender in the design of the project.
-The gender-specific features of the project, such as a gender impact assessment or gender action plans, were not implemented or were inadequate.29 This was partially explained by the way in which DFAT engages with its investments: gender processes "are less likely to be considered when DFAT is not actively involved in the management of the investment."30 It is clear that DFAT must closely monitor its climate change investments to meet gender targets and outcomes and invest in new initiatives which prioritise gender responsive climate change solutions.
-As part of this, Australia should prioritise funding for ecosystem-based approaches as defined by the Convention on Biological Diversity: "the conservation, sustainable management, and restoration of ecosystems to help people adapt to the impacts of climate change."31
+The gender-specific features of the project, such as a gender impact assessment or gender action plans, were not implemented or were inadequate.29 This was partially explained by the way in which DFAT engages with its investments: gender processes "are less likely to be considered when DFAT is not actively involved in the management of the investment."30 It is clear that DFAT must closely monitor its climate change investments to meet gender targets and outcomes.